bsempir0x65/CTF_Writeups/SEETF_CTF_2022/README.md

 PASSWORD FOUND!!!!: pw == john
 ```

-With that we could unzip again and got the flag.txt with the Flag: SEE{w1r35haRk_d0dod0_4c87be4cd5e37eb1e9a676e110fe59e3}
+With that we could "unzip" again and got the flag.txt with the flag: SEE{w1r35haRk_d0dod0_4c87be4cd5e37eb1e9a676e110fe59e3}

-It was a tedious task to find all these small steps but thats what the call brain fucking ( ͡~ ͜ʖ ͡~).
-If you did not got all small steps don't be sad it was tuff in our opinion too.
+It was a tedious task to find all these small steps but that's what they call brain fucking ( ͡~ ͜ʖ ͡~).
+If you did not get all small steps don't be sad it was tough in our opinion too.

 # <a name="regex101"></a>regex101

  <img src="https://raw.githubusercontent.com/bsempir0x65/CTF_Writeups/main/SEETF_CTF_2022/img/regex101.png" alt="regex101" width="50%" height="50%">

-This was actual one of the challenges which did not really had to do something with hacking.
+This was actually one of the challenges which did not really have something to do with hacking.
 This was more or less a training task to recognize that being able to use regex expressions can be crucial.
-Based on the name of the challenge we thought this was a hint to use the side [regex101](https://regex101.com/) so that what we did.
-So we cat the attached file to have all 2999 and copied them into regex101.
+Based on the name of the challenge we thought this was a hint to use the site [regex101](https://regex101.com/) so that's what we did.
+So we "cat" the attached file to have all 2999 and copied them into regex101.

  <img src="https://raw.githubusercontent.com/bsempir0x65/CTF_Writeups/main/SEETF_CTF_2022/img/regex101_1.png" alt="regex101" width="50%" height="50%">

 As you can see in the Screenshot we already have only one match with the regex \[A-Z\]\{5\}\[1-9\]\{5\}\[A-Z\]\{6\} which brings us the flag SEE{RGSXG13841KLWIUO}.
 On the right side you also have a nice explanation why this regex matches and what the single parts do.
-Play around a bit with it and use the References or the regex quiz in the left side to improve your regex skills.
+Play around a bit with it and use the references or the regex quiz on the left side to improve your regex skills.

 # <a name="Conclusion"></a>Conclusion

 We had a lot of fun with these challenges and were also able to solve the one or the other ＠＾▽＾＠.
-We also were one of the lucky raffle winner thanks for that too.
-Overall also quite hard challenges so a good mix and we see but if time allows it we would be back 2023 again.
+We also were one of the lucky raffle winners.
+Thanks for that too.
+Overall it were also quite hard challenges.
+It was a good mix and we'll see if time allows it we will be back again in 2023.